Brighter-bits/EverybodyCodes/README.md

 DIJKSTRA!!!!

 Okay, maybe it's a bit overkill for Dijkstra.
 However, it's always good to practice.
-However, the algorithm can't differentiate between each different apple, so I've each a unique AppleID!
+However, the algorithm can't differentiate between each different apple, so I've given each a unique AppleID!

 Okay, while implementing dijkstra may have taken some time, it obliterated parts 2 and 3, so I think it was worth it.